gr-grey/quartz/content/02-daily-rambling/The world is binary.md

 Maybe instead of heaven and hell, most of us, most of the time, exist in the middle ground, the limbo that is earth.

 P.S.
-I didn't realize what a crazy person this blog might make me look, until after I wrote the whole thing and read it for myself.
+I didn't realize what a crazy person this blog might make me look like, until after I wrote the whole thing and read it myself.

 But what's done is done :)
-this is my instinct, and no matter how crazy it sounds, it feels right to me.
+this is my instinct, it's probably wrong, but no matter how crazy it sounds, it feels right to me.